fccoelho/Curso_Blockchain/assignments/rsa.rst

 building an RSA implementation
 ##############################

+**note:** you should never use your own implementation of a cryptographic scheme in your code, unless you are a specialist in that algorithm. use a standard library instead.

 the RSA scheme is probably the easiest to understand public key cryptography protocol. we ask you to implement it almost completely. check these references for guidance: `1 <http://doctrina.org/How-RSA-Works-With-Examples.html>`__